Pot Noodle: Currently produced flavours

-Controversy
+There are four current product lines: Pot Noodles, Pot Noodle Fusions, Lost The Pot Noodles and Pot Pasta.

+Some flavours have been discontinued and then reintroduced later.

+Controversies

 The Pot Noodle brand has been involved in a number of controversial advertising campaigns.

+In 1993, the Computer Graphic advertisement was banned after reports it caused epileptic seizures in viewers.

+In January 2002, Irish politician Michael Ring TD, branded a Pot Noodle animated television advertisement as glorifying child neglect and demanded it be banned.
+The advertisement featured a young boy whose tongue was stuck to a frozen climbing frame.
+A supervisor went to get a sponge and boil a kettle of water to help free the child's tongue but was distracted and instead used the hot water to make a Pot Noodle.
+Ring said "the manufacturers have a responsibility to the public not to encourage youngsters to lick frozen pipes or suggest that adults should neglect a suffering child".

 In August 2002, a series of television adverts that described Pot Noodle as "the slag of all snacks" was withdrawn after complaints to the Independent Television Commission.
 The related poster campaign, revolving around the "Hot Noodle" range with a tagline of "hurt me, you slag" was withdrawn by Unilever after the Advertising Standards Authority (ASA) upheld complaints that "the tone could be interpreted as condoning violence".

 In May 2005, the Advertising Standards Authority received 620 complaints, about a series of advertisements featuring a man with a large brass horn in his trousers, with the suggestive slogan "Have you got the Pot Noodle horn?"
 Some of the complaints described them as "tasteless and offensive."
 The three advertisements had been already approved for restricted times, primarily after the 9:00pm watershed.
 The ASA did not uphold the complaints.
 While it accepted the campaign was "a little crude," they deemed it harmless and said that "the timing restriction was appropriate."

+In a September 2006 article headed "Teach Pot Noodle teens to cook" in Dublin's Sunday Independent newspaper, Cavan chef Nevin Maguire on a recent school visit was shocked "to see 60 per cent of Leaving Cert students had Pot Noodle for their lunch".
+Maguire, along with other celebrity chefs called for compulsory cookery lessons in Ireland's schools for a "new generation that thinks 'food comes in a box'".